 College Curriculum Committee

-The College Curriculum Committee (CCC) is tasked with approving proposals for new academic programs, changes to existing academic programs, and course designations for Community Engaged Learning and Cultural Diversity courses.
+The College Curriculum Committee (CCC) is tasked with approving proposals for new academic programs, changes to existing academic programs, and Cultural Diversity (CD) course designations.

 Meeting Schedule and Submissions

 The CCC reviews program and course proposals only after they have been approved by the Area Associate Dean.
 Many proposals require revision prior to Area AD approval.
 Faculty are therefore strongly encouraged to submit program and course proposals on Curriculog at least 4 weeks prior to the CCC date on which they wish their proposal to be reviewed by the CCC.
 The CCC meets 5-6 times per semester.

 Tuesday, November 14th, 2023

 Ted Matula, Rhetoric & Language (through Spring 2024), Faculty Co-Chair

 Ella Frazer, Director of Assessment and Curriculum Management, Administrative Co-Chair